The Business Risk of Every Technical Departure

-When a senior engineer or technical lead announces they’re leaving, most leaders treat it as an HR problem.
-Find a replacement, arrange a handover week, done.
-Three months later, something breaks that only the previous person knew how to handle — and the team quietly scrambles to figure it out.
+When an engineer or a technical resource announces they’re leaving, most people see it as an HR problem.
+Find a replacement, arrange a handover, done.
+Then, when 3 months later, something breaks that only the previous person knew how to handle, the team quietly scrambles to figure it out.

-I’ve managed enough of these transitions — as a team lead, as the consultant brought in to fix the aftermath, and as the engagement owner sitting above both — to know that the risk is almost always underestimated and almost always preventable.
+I’ve managed enough of these transitions in various capacities (as a team lead, as the consultant to fix the aftermath, and as the engagement owner) to know that the risk is always underestimated and preventable.
+This is my playbook.

 The timeline shapes your risk

-With a month, you’re doing triage.
-You identify the highest-risk knowledge gaps and focus everything there.
-You’re optimising for continuity of the most critical functions, accepting that comprehensive documentation isn’t possible.
+With a month runway, you’re doing triage.
+Identify the highest-risk knowledge gaps and focus there.
+You’re optimising for continuity of the most critical functions, accepting that comprehensive documentation may not be possible.

 With three months, a proper overlap is possible.
-The outgoing engineer can lead, then hand over gradually, then support as the incoming engineer takes the reins.
-You can surface the edge cases — the things that only come up once a quarter but will break something important when they do.
+The outgoing engineer can first lead, hand over gradually, then support as the incoming engineer takes the reins.
+You surface the edge cases — the things that only come up once a quarter but will break something important when they do.

 Start the moment you know

-The day someone announces they’re leaving is the day the handover starts.
-Not the week before their last day.
+Second, the day someone announces they’re leaving is the day the handover starts.

-The first intervention worth making as a leader is asking a simple question: What are the 3 things that would go wrong in the next six months if you just disappeared today?
-Most engineers can answer this in ten minutes.
-Those are your risk register.
+A simple question to ask yourself: What are the 3 things that would go wrong in the next six months if you just disappeared today?
+Most can answer this in ten minutes.
+That’s your risk register.

 From there, the handover should map out what the incoming engineer needs to know, how critical it is, and how complex the knowledge is to transfer.